mvolkmann/blog/src/web-dev-tips.md

 It moves a square around the window when the "Start" button is pressed.
 The background color of the square changes from red to yellow to green to blue and back to red.
-The "Start" button changes to "Pause" and a "Stop" button appears.
+The "Start" button changes to "Pause", and a "Stop" button appears.
 Pressing the "Pause" button pauses the animation and changes the button to "Resume".
 Pressing the "Resume" button resumes the animation.